kevinpollet/option.ts/README.md

 );
 ```

-To reduce this boilerplate code `option.ts` supports asynchronous option:
+To reduce this boilerplate `option.ts` adds support for asynchronous `Option`:

 ```ts
 import { fromPromise } from "@kevinpollet/option.ts";